jgibbons-cp/datadog/run_script_from_agent/README.md

 c) At the bottom of the trigger box in the UI choose the blue `+` then the action: `Script -> Run Predefined Script`

-d) In the action configuration in `Inputs`, choose `Connection` then your 'Private Action Runner Connection' from the dropdown.
+d) In the action configuration in `Inputs`, choose `Connection` then your `Private Action Runner Connection` from the dropdown.

 e) In 'Script Parameters' toggle the variable input on the right '{{' and add your script name: `clean_up_stale_processes`.
 Note, this is from the block that has the command in `/etc/datadog-agent/private-action-runner/script-config.yaml`